craftcms/cms/docs/extend/element-types.md

 ## Statuses

-If your elements should have their own statuses, give your element class a static `hasStatuses()` method:
+If your elements should have their own statuses, give your element class a static <api:craft\base\ElementInterface::hasStatuses()> method:

 ```php
 public static function hasStatuses(): bool